-The Journal welcomes submissions of research articles where the final published length is in the range
+The Journal welcomes submissions of papers research articles where the final published length is in the range

 For survey articles, see the submission page for the Bulletin.

-Papers likely to be outside the page range of the Journal may instead be submitted to one of the sister journals as follows.
+Papers likely to be too short for the Journal may instead be submitted to one of the sister journals as follows.

 - Bulletin of the London Mathematical Society: 20 pages or fewer